w3f/polkadot-wiki/docs/learn-treasury.md

 There are two types of tips: public and tipper-initiated.
 With public tips, a small bond is required to place them.
-This bond depends on the tip message length, and a fixed bond constant defined on
+This bond depends on the tip message length, and a fixed bond constant defined on chain, currently {{ tip_deposit_amount }}.
+Public tips carry a finder's fee of
-chain: 0.166 KSM on Kusama and 1 DOT on Polkadot.
-Public tips carry a finder's fee of 20% which is paid out from the total amount.
+{{ tip_finders_fee }}% which is paid out from the total amount.
 Tipper-initiated, i.e. tips that a Council member published do not have a finder's fee or a bond.

 To better understand the process a tip goes through until it is paid out, let's consider an example.